-- 11.1 Whitehouse can also refer students to an external Counselling Service for various issues if necessary, however each issue is dealt with on a case by case basis.

-There is no fee attached to this support and referral service. - 11.2 If the professional psychologist recommends further treatment, a referral from this external professional is free, but additional counselling services will be paid for by students.
+- 11.1 Whitehouse can also refer students to an external Counselling Service for various issues if necessary, however each issue is dealt with on a case-by-case basis.
+There is no fee attached to this support and referral service. - 11.2 If the professional counselling service (e.g. a psychologist) recommends further treatment, a referral from this external professional is free, but additional counselling services will be paid for by students.